Curriculum

 Shared Vision

-A shared vision is not an idea, it is a compelling and powerful force of the heart.
+A shared vision is not an idea, it is a compelling and powerful force that guides leaders and people in the organization.
 It is a picture of what we want to create together.
 Vision is truly shared when we have a desired picture of the future and are committed to realizing it.
-People who share a vision are connected by common aspirations which generate focused energy.
+People who share a vision are connected by common aspirations which generate focused energy, commitment to organizational goals and empowerment of individuals to work toward attaining the vision and goals.

 Mental Models